Best Chrome Extensions for Google Classroom

 Dualless is one of the best Chrome extensions for teachers as it's built for presentations.
 It allows you to split your screen into two, with one half for the presentation that's being seen by others, and one half for your eyes only.

-Dualless is a great way to present to a classroom remotely while still keeping an eye on the class by keeping the video chat windows open in the other section.
+Dualless is a great way to present to a classroom remotely while still keeping an eye on the class by having the video chat windows open in the other section.
 Of course, the bigger the screen here, the better.

 Best Chrome Extensions: Mote